 1. Trainer and assessor at a private registered training organization (RTO)

-These are training organizations which the Australian government has authorised to teach courses that lead to qualifications which are nationally recognised.
+These are training organizations that the Australian government has authorised to teach courses that lead to qualifications that are nationally recognised.

 The types of industries covered by RTOs include:

 Today, there are currently around 5,000 RTOs operating in Australia.
 Each employs qualified and experienced assessors and trainers in their particular industries deliver vocational education for their industries.
 So if you are thinking of taking the TAE40116 Certificate IV in Training & Assessment there is a high chance you will find an RTO that provides courses in the industry that interests and you have experience in.